03 May 2 clues that your bad PMS is really PMDD

 Here’s how it breaks down:

 If you have premenstrual symptoms (such as sadness, irritability, aches, lousy sleep, tiredness) that are annoying, but do not interfere with everyday life and pop up primarily during the six days before your period, this is PMS.
 You could have mild, moderate or even severe symptoms of PMS.
 But, if you’re still pretty much going on with your life, you do not have suicidal thoughts or actions, and your pain/insomnia/mood issues are manageable, this is still PMS.
+Another clue: PMS symptoms can vary from cycle to cycle, and you may have PMS symptoms one cycle, but not the next.

 It’s equally important to get peer support from others challenged by PMDD.
 Please visit the following groups if you or a loved one has PMDD: